OUTDOOR EVENT TIPS?

 1. Prepare for anything weather

 One thing about weather is, it can change as quickly as the wind.
-Think about what the weather will likely be at the time of day and month of the year of your outdoor wedding.
+Think about what the weather will likely be at the time of day and month of of your outdoor wedding.

 Always prepare for the worst so you don't get caught off guard if a storm rolls in.
 Sunny and hot?, Make sure your guest area has natural or tent shade.
 Don't leave your guests uncomfortably melting, have your ushers give guests ice-cold bottles of water as they are seated.